paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 $ tmux new-window \; send-keys 'git worktree add ../my-worktree && cd ../my-worktree && claude' C-m
 ```

-Putting it all together, we wen create a new version of the previous function as follows.
+Putting it all together, we can create a new version of the previous function as follows.

 ```bash
 # Create a new tmux window